-The Nature Trust of British Columbia is fundraising to raise $400,000 to protect 129.2 hectares (319 acres) of wetland, riparian forest, and mixed forest ecosystems.
+The Nature Trust of British Columbia has completed fundraising to protect 129.2 hectares (319 acres) of wetland, riparian forest, and mixed forest ecosystems.
 The property, known as Ferguson Lake-Wetlands, is located in the city of Prince George and in the traditional territory of the Lheidli T’enneh First Nation.

 The land is adjacent to the Ferguson Lake Conservation Area, a 31 hectare conservation area owned by The Nature Trust of BC.
 With the purchase of Ferguson Lake-Wetlands, the contiguous protected land will expand to be 160 hectares.
 These private conservation parcels are connected to provincial Crown land parcels, forming a natural wildlife corridor and increasing connectivity within the region.
 Ferguson Lake – Wetlands has merchantable timber value and its purchase will ensure that its mature and old growth riparian forests and wetlands are protected in perpetuity.

-Working together, we can protect 129.2 hectares of vulnerable habitat in Prince George.
-Donate today to help us reach out $400,000 goal!
+Working together, we protected 129.2 hectares of vulnerable habitat in Prince George.
+Donate today to help us steward this land in perpetuity.

 Give Today